Are you a public, or a private school?

-Answer: The charter schools have the freedom to operate from some of the district's rules and regulations, while still operating under the rules and guidelines of the school district.
-School districts have the charter schools accountable for children having mandatory academics studies for academics results that are transferable to other school districts.
+Charter schools have the freedom to operate from some of the district's rules and regulations, while still operating under the rules and guidelines of the state.

-Question: Do teachers need a credential to teach at charters schools?
+Do teachers need a credential to teach at this school?

-Answer: Julia Lee Performing Arts Academy, we have adopted the State Board of Education Common Core State Standards.
-Additionally, our students have Music, Dance and Theater class taught by experts in the field.
-For more information on the Common Core Standards, please click on the following link or give us a call to talk to our principal. https://www.cde.ca.gov/re/cc/
+At Julia Lee Performing Arts Academy, we have adopted the California Department of Education's (CDE) Common Core Standards, which make classes transferable.
+Additionally, our students have Music, Dance, and Theater class taught by experts in their field.
+For more information on our curriculum, please give us a call to talk to our experienced principal.

 Our Founder decided to start a school to serve children in Lake Elsinore.
 She decided to incorporate the arts in honor of her great aunt, Julia Lee.